amirbehesti/HTML---CSS-Mini-Project---HTML---CSS-Mini-Project---5chp4otd93b4/README.md

 #### Workings
 ​
-- _Home page shows the overview of And some of quick links._
+- _Home page shows the overview of about us and some of quick links._
 - _Header nav bar takes to diffrent options._
 - _Contact us button which provides contact informations._
 #### Also works fine device with small screen